AaronTraas/Notes/Recipes/Instant Pot Irish Beef Stew.md

 This is a really savory, rich, and satisfying beef stew for the Instant Pot or similar pressure cooker.
 The Guiness, chocolate, and flavored stock add a lot of complex flavor.
 This is based on [another recipe](https://www.pressurecookrecipes.com/instant-pot-irish-beef-stew/) recommended by a friend, but somewhat modified.
 I increased the amount of meat by 1lb, because my kids requested it; I trippled the amount of mushrooms, because mushrooms are awesome and full of glutimates, and I halved the amount of Worcestershire sauce, because the original recipe tasted too much of Worcestershire sauce - it has a strong, distinct flavor, and a full tablespoon wasn't needed, especially since we were adding fish sauce.

-I'm looking for ways of streamlining the recipes.
-Picking out all of the mushrooms and half of the carrots in step 6, and removing the beef in step 7 is time consuming.
-The increased amount of meat makes it harder to brown; perhaps I should divide it in two and sear both pieces seperately.
+I've streamlined the recipe.
+The original called for picking out all the mushrooms and half the carrots in the middle and resuming cooking; I use a steamer basket and lift it out.
+It's fine to leave the skin on the potato and carrot, and just wash them thoroughly.

 One note about the choice of stock: only use beef stock if it's home-made.
 Store-bought beef stock makes recipes like this taste like canned soup.
 If you're going store-bought, use chicken stock.